pywbem/pywbem/docs/appendix.rst

 Troubleshooting
 ---------------

-Here are some trouble shooting hints for the installation of pywbem.
+This section describes some trouble shooting hints for the installation of pywbem.

-.. index:: pair: troubleshooting: OpenSSL
+.. index:: pair; troubleshooting: OpenSSL
+.. index:: pair; installation fail: OpenSSL

 NotOpenSSLWarning: urllib3 v2.0 only supports OpenSSL 1.1.1+
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: pair; installation fail: NotOpenSSLWarning
+.. index:: pair; troubleshooting: NotOpenSSLWarning

 This issue may be caused by the dependent package urllib3 update to version 2.0 in pywbem version 1.7.0.
 In this case it is probably that the local environment